mrdbourke/pytorch-deep-learning/README.md

 **Course focus:** code, code, code, experiment, experiment, experiment.
 **Teaching style:** [https://sive.rs/kimo](https://sive.rs/kimo)

+TODO: turn the table of contents into a nice table

 0. PyTorch fundamentals - ML is all about representing data as numbers (tensors) and manipulating those tensors so this module will cover PyTorch tensors.
 1. PyTorch workflow - You'll use different techniques for different problem types but the workflow remains much the same: